Tokyo Area Guide: Shibuya Shopping 渋谷 買い物

 Shibuya Mark City

-Shibuya Mark City, just west of and attached to, Shibuya Station, is a smart, modern complex that links, and includes a 25-story East Tower containing the Shibuya Excel Hotel Tokyu and a 23-story office block West Tower.
+Shibuya Mark City, just west of and attached to, Shibuya Station, is a smart, modern complex with a 25-story East Tower containing the Shibuya Excel Hotel Tokyu and a 23-story office block West Tower.
 From the B1 to 4th floors is shopping and, on the 4th floor, an excellent selection of restaurants.
-Accessible from Shibuya Station via the same exit leading to the Inokashira Railway Line.

-Limousine buses to Haneda and Narita airports, and intercity highway buses, leave from the 5th floor of the West Wing, Mon-Sat 9am-8pm, Sun/public hols 9am-6pm, Tel.
+Limousine buses to Haneda Airport and Narita Airport, and intercity highway buses, leave from the 5th floor of the West Wing, Mon-Sat 9am-8pm, Sun/public hols 9am-6pm, Tel.
 03 3476 8018 (not for reservations).

 1-12-1 Dogenzaka, Shibuya-ku, Tokyo 150-0043.
 Tel 03 3780 6503.